JasonLuuk/COMP282_Advanced_Object_Oriented_C_Languages/README.md

  <h3 align="center" backgroundcolor="red">⭐ If the code has helped you, please stars this, thank you very much!</h3>

  ## Must See Before Read My code
+Operating System: Win11
-The languages used are C++ and C#.
+Programming Languages: C++ and C#
+IDE: Visual Studio 2019 Community Edition
 All codes are related to labs and assignments.

  ## Module Specification
 * Year: Session 2021-22